i2group/analyze/README.md

 Welcome
 =======

-Welcome to the GitHub home page for IBM i2 Analyze.
+Welcome to the GitHub home page for i2 Analyze.
 This repository contains example code, documentation, and discussion about customizing i2 Analyze.

 -   [Read installation, deployment, and troubleshooting documentation](documentation/index.md)
 -   [View the GitHub Pages and the SDK documentation](http://ibm-i2.github.io/Analyze)